 There are many other professional 3D printing services to choose from.
 The best match for your idea or business will depend on the additive manufacturing technology and materials you need, the turnaround time required, the price, and more.

-If you want to learn more about the best 3D printing services out there, check out our extensive list here: 33 Best Online 3D Printing Services in 2018
+If you want to learn more about the best 3D printing services out there, check out our extensive list here: 2019 Best Online 3D Printing Services

 In conclusion, as you can infer from our lengthy Additive Manufacturing Technologies Overview, there are a lot of factors to consider when looking to integrate 3D printing technology into your business or manufacturing workflow.
 The way that the industry is growing, it seems inevitable that additive manufacturing will continue to grow into a go-to prototyping and production method.